Local services and information

 The Autism Information and Advice Service

-The Autism Information and Advice Service is a free service that provides accessible information about autism and the support and services available locally.
-Anybody can access the service including autistic people, those awaiting an autism diagnosis, those who are self-identify as being an autistic person, their families, friends, carers, support networks, professionals, and anybody else who would like to learn more about autism.
+The Autism Information and Advice Service provides accessible information about autism and the support and services available locally.
+Anybody can access the service including autistic people, those awaiting an autism diagnosis, those who self-identify as being an autistic person, their families, friends, carers, support networks, professionals, and anybody else who would like to learn more about autism or local autism provision.

-The Derbyshire Autism Information and Advice service is available to residents of Derbyshire and Derby and is provided by Citizen's Advice Mid-Mercia:
+The Derbyshire Autism Information and Advice Service is free and available to residents of Derbyshire and Derby.
+It's provided by Citizen's Advice Mid-Mercia:

 Autism East Midlands